-The Australasian Brain and Psychological Sciences Meeting will be hosted by The University of Queensland in Brisbane, Australia, from July 15th to 18th, 2020.
+The Australasian Brain and Psychological Sciences Meeting has been postponed and will now be hosted by The University of Queensland in Brisbane, Australia, from July 14th to 17th, 2021.

 The joining of the meetings of these thriving societies this year aims to facilitate collaborations across disciplines and approaches, and to create opportunities to exchange new knowledge on sensory, cognitive and motor processes and their neural bases in both health and disease.
 Research on the mind and brain is now arguably the largest scientific endeavor worldwide; given this, and the region’s strength in these broad research areas, it is a considerable value-add to have these great societies meet, which have so much in common and can contribute so much together.

 Brisbane is Australia’s third-largest city and one of its fastest growing.
 It sits on the traditional lands of the Turrbal and Jagera peoples.
 The climate is sub-tropical and famously pleasant in winter (June–August), with an average daily peak temperature of approximately 21°C. Brisbane is a unique blend of a thriving inner city, urban villages, bush and parklands, exciting wining and dining districts and remarkable cultural precincts.
 It allows easy access to some of Australia’s best beaches and rain forests, and the unparalleled Great Barrier Reef.